 You could see that the teacher was very cross.
 Her face was like thunder.
 She has the gait of a peacock.
+She has the gait of a peacock.
 I was so tired when I went to sleep that my pillow was like a cloud.
 The typical teenager's room is a disaster area.
+The typical techagers room is a disaster area.
 I felt like a limp dish rag after the ten kilometre hike through the mountains.

-Write a sentence of your own that uses a simile to compare one thing to another.
+Write a contance of your own that uses a simile to compare one thing to another Write a sentence of your own that uses a simile to compare one thing to another.